sunder11/ai_office_assistant/README.md

 Some features of the UI that runs in your browser include a button to delete all of the data in the database, a button to delete just the chat history, 6 fields to enter the path to your files directorys (.docx-word, pdf, html, .pptx-powerpoint, .xlsx-excel, .xml-sitemap link) with 6 separate buttons to upload each type of file to the database, and button to download the vector database and a button to download the SQLite database.<br>

-By default it is setup to use llama-3.3-70b-versatile with a chunk sizes based on document type and the UI runs at http://localhost:8501
+By default it is setup to use llama-3.3-70b-versatile with a chunk sizes based on document type and the UI runs at http://localhost:8501.
+Claude wrote the code and did the fine tuning I just did what he said.

-Truth is I could not begin to decribe it because Claude-4-sonnet wrote 98% of it (see the "chat logs")

 TO USE: